SzymonNowakowski/DMRnet/README.md

 ## Purpose of the `testing_branch`

 Testing of the 0.4.0.9002 version, commit 0281fa86155434814ba904dccb44f4cdbaf08755.
-Main change of this version is fixing [issue #69](https://github.com/SzymonNowakowski/DMRnet/issues/69).
-One can clearly see that for the `.1se` models (marked as `cv+sd`) the error remains the same or is slightly lower, and model dimension gets increased.
+Main change in this version is fixing [issue #69](https://github.com/SzymonNowakowski/DMRnet/issues/69).
+For the fixed `.1se` models (marked as `cv+sd`), one can clearly see that the error remains the same or is slightly lower, while the model dimension increases.

+In the `Insurance` dataset, one might get the wrong impression that both the error and the model dimension improve.
+This is because the chart compares the `actual` version with a rather outdated `expected` version.
+A proper comparison—between the previous and the newest chart, and only the `actual` columns (corresponding to the previous and the most recent release candidates, respectively)—leads to the correct conclusion: the error remains the same or is slightly lower, and the model dimension increases for the fixed `.1se` predictor.

 ### Consistency with previous package versions